 Lap of luxury

-When Krivor and his brother anticipated the rental boom in 2007, they didn’t just pivot to multi-family units; they catered their properties to the elevated expectations of a generation that he says values living well.
+When the brothers anticipated the rental boom in 2007, they didn’t just pivot to multi-family units; they catered their properties to the elevated expectations of a generation that he says values living well.

-“We were one of the first to include granite countertops and hardwood floors in most of our units,” Krivor says.
+“We were one of the first to include granite countertops and hardwood floors in most of our units,” Russ says.
 “Because we knew no one wanted linoleum kitchens or Formica countertops anymore.”

 That’s why many of DLC’s properties, like its luxury building in Edina, Minnesota, include golf simulators, speakeasies, basketball courts and pools.
-Krivor says his research and experience show that millennials don’t just want more space; they want community areas and amenities, which DLC says will vary according to region and feedback.
+They say their research and experience show that millennials don’t just want more space; they want community areas and amenities, which DLC says will vary according to region and feedback.

-“It’s a fluid and evolving process,” he says.
+“It’s a fluid and evolving process,” Russ says.
 “If we see the golf simulator isn’t getting used, we’ll switch it out for something residents want.”

 Always good to have options

-At the end of the day, real estate is ruled by the timeless mantra, location, location, location, and Krivor says that before he thinks about amenities he looks at the neighborhood.
-He points out that in cold cities like Minneapolis, an urban property 10 minutes walking distance from shops and restaurants is too far to be appealing, whereas a property that’s 10 minutes from sunny downtown Dallas is a desirable stroll.
+At the end of the day, real estate is ruled by the timeless mantra, location, location, location, and before they think about amenities they look at the neighborhood.
+Russ points out that in cold cities like Minneapolis, an urban property 10 minutes walking distance from shops and restaurants is too far to be appealing, whereas a property that’s 10 minutes from sunny downtown Dallas is a desirable stroll.

 Of course, just about every developer would like to own properties only in prime locations near growing cities with stable economies—it’s a no-brainer.
-But what Krivor says allows him to stick to this game plan is his conservative approach to investing.
+But what they say allows them to stick to this game plan is their conservative approach to investing.

 Instead of developing properties in volume and with little discernment for site quality, DLC has spent the past decade carefully selecting the sites that will attract long-term, reliable tenants with high incomes and credit-scores.
 The result is a very stable source of revenue and confident investors, allowing DLC to maintain its selectivity and reputation.